Megan0145/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL: Structured Query Language used to query against a database to extract, add, update & delete information.

+Relational Database: A database whose tables are relational

 - [ ] Why do tables need a `primary key`?

+So that each row within can be uniquely identified

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+An intermediate table.
+Otherwise, if the tables interacted with eachother directly, a lot of duplication would occur

 ## Minimum Viable Product